mehluli-dlamini-219105359/sundry-weather-notifications/kanban/kanban_explanation.md

 - **In Progress** – Tasks currently being worked on. - **Maximum of 3 Items**
 - **Review/Testing** – Completed tasks awaiting validation.- **Maximum of 3 Items**
 - **Done** – Successfully completed tasks. - **No Limit**
+- **Won't Do** - Items that will not be done in sprint or feature is scrapped.

 - This streamlined setup limits distractions, encourages focus on one task at a time, and improves team collaboration (or, in this case, individual accountability) by providing a clear, visual representation of the work that needs to be done.
 This promotes a higher level of efficiency and ensures steady progress throughout the sprint.